ga4gh/va-spec/docs/source/quick-start.rst

     * The VA Team will coordinate discussions with other implementers to ensure the proposed changes are amenable to implementation needs and aligned with broader VA modeling principles.
     * We will also coordinate discussions with SEPIO developers to add new elements to these models as appropriate, ensuring compliance with these upstream standards.

-.. important:: While this workflow suggests a top-down approach for defining Standard Profiles on top of foundational core models, the process is very much **driven by implementation requirements** in a bottom-up manner.
-New Standards begin as **Draft Implementation Profiles**, which are informed by Core-IM elements, but ultimately based on the needs of their specific application.
-These draft profiless are evolved into VA Standards as the VA Team works with implementers and standards developers to align initial implementation models with foundational core models and principles (see :ref:`here <establishing-and-evolving-va-standards>`).

 .. important::
  * While this workflow suggests a top-down approach for defining Standard Profiles on top of foundational core models, the process is very much **driven by implementation requirements** in a bottom-up manner.
  * New Standards begin as **Draft Implementation Profiles**, which are informed by Core-IM elements, but ultimately based on the needs of their specific application.
- * These draft profiless are evolved into VA Standards as the VA Team works with implementers and standards developers to align initial implementation models with foundational core models and principles (see :ref:`here <establishing-and-evolving-va-standards>`).
+ * These draft profiles are evolved into VA Standards as the VA Team works with implementers and standards developers to align initial implementation models with foundational core models and principles (see :ref:`here <establishing-and-evolving-va-standards>`).